joacod/angular-playground-ui/README.md

 - [NetCore.Playground.Api](https://github.com/joacod/NetCore.Playground.Api)
 - [go-playground-api](https://github.com/joacod/go-playground-api)

+*Both API projects implements the exact same endpoints.*

 What we get from this:
+- We have API implementations to download and to hook up with our UI project.
-- We practice different approaches in Angular
+- We can practice different approaches in Angular

 ## Prerequisites
 - [Install Angular](https://angular.io/)